d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

-the puzzling generalization properties of deep networks remain open research questions, and we encourage the theoretically-oriented reader to dig deeperinto the topic.
+the puzzling generalization properties of deep networks remain open research questions, and we encourage the theoretically-oriented reader to dig deeper into the topic.
 For now, we turn to the more terrestrial investigation of practical tools that tend (empirically) to improve the generalization of deep nets.